SleepyLili/adaptive-game-assistant/README.md

 - `tools.yml`

 More about the config files and their format is on the wiki: [Config files](https://github.com/SleepyLili/adaptive-game-assistant/wiki/Config-files)
-## I want to try out the assistant, but I don't have an adaptive game
-The simplest way to try the assistant out with no access to another adaptive game is:

-1. Download the [thesis archive](https://is.muni.cz/th/mnrr8/thesis-archive.zip) of my Adaptive Cybersecurity Games thesis.
-2. In the archive, replace the `assistant/` folder with the folder of this repository.
-(The assistant included with the thesis is an earlier version.)
-3. Extract `game.zip` from the archive.
-(So that you have a `game/` folder.)
-4. From the file `game/provisioning/roles/attacker/tasks/main.yml`, delete lines 34-39.
-5. Run the assistant.

-The assistant should run the game included with my thesis using the sample resources files.
-The level instructions for that game are included in the `wiki/` subfolder of the thesis archive you downloaded.

 ## Troubleshooting
 All known common problems are in the [troubleshooting](https://github.com/SleepyLili/adaptive-game-assistant/wiki/Troubleshooting) doc on the repository wiki.